covrig/homeassistant-hline/README.md

 ## Changelog
 ```
 Version 20180211:
-Fixed a couple of bugs.
+Fixed a couple of bugs in the CSS.
 ```

 Some ideas for customizing: